BioJulia/SingleCellProjections.jl/README.md

 #### UMAP
-`SingleCellProjections.jl` can be used together with [UMAP.jl](https://github.com/dillondaudert/UMAP.jl):
+`SingleCellProjections` can be used together with [UMAP.jl](https://github.com/dillondaudert/UMAP.jl):
 ```julia
 julia> using UMAP